-Moving on to round 2 in straight sets seemed like a walk in the park for her, but with a 76% of her first serves going in and winning 72% she’s clearly on form.
-Womens tennis often produces crazy swings due to all the breaks in service.
-Typically in the WTA games are dominated less by the serve, so when a female player is on their serve like that it’s generally one way traffic.
+Moving on to round 2 in straight sets seemed like a walk in the park for her, but with a 76% of her first serves to go in and winning 72% she’s clearly on form.
+Women’s tennis often produces crazy swings due to all the breaks in service.
+Typically in the WTA games are dominated less by the serve, so when a female player is on their serve like that it’s generally one-way traffic.

 It’ll be interesting to see how she progresses throughout the tournament, and if she doesn’t well, it’ll still be interesting…